subramaniashiva/react-sample/README.md

 # React Tutorial

 This is the React comment box example from [the React tutorial](http://facebook.github.io/react/docs/tutorial.html).
+I followed the above tutorial with slight changes in code to learn ReactJS

 ## To use